Recently Amanda Williamson, a respected colleague tweeted this;

 This may seem like a basic question but in the UK anyone can call themselves a therapist, counselor, life coach, or whatever permutation is fashionable this week.
 There are a number of different awarding bodies and ways to qualify.
 I do not want to say one is better than another, and indeed it would be wrong of me to do so, but does your therapist have a qualification from a reputable source?
 Furthermore what level of qualification do they have?
 Since writing this I have sadly observed in a number of online groups people setting up in private practice with the bare minimum.
 A good general rule of thumb is to ask if their course included a placement – somewhere they had the opportunity to develop their skills actually working with clients under close supervision.

 Its probably worth saying something about online qualifications here.
 They are a valuable resource, a way for many of us to add tools to our therapeutic toolbox.
 However there is a distinct lack of oversight of online and distance learning.
 I would see someone who only had online qualifications, without the bedrock of a recognized counselling qualification, to be a red flag.

 Are you registered with a governing body?

 As I have mentioned anyone can call themselves a counsellor in the UK.
 However not anyone can join the organisations which regulate counselling and therapy on a voluntary basis.
 There is an explanation here of what this means by Phil Dore.
-The two main bodies for the regulation of counselling and psychotherapy in the UK are the BACP and UKCP.
+The three main bodies for the regulation of counselling and psychotherapy in the UK are the BACP, NCS and UKCP.
 Reputable counselors will be governed by their ethical frameworks, and complaints procedures.
 This provides some protection to clients should they wish to make a formal complaint.